jaskaransarkaria/enki-website/README.md

 ## Testing

-- `npm run test` - runs all the tests
+- `npm run test` - runs all the unit tests

+- `npm run test:integration` - runs all the integration tests

 ### Testing Notes

-The repo utilises Svelte testing library and jest to test component behaviours.
-Unfortunately I came against a blocker which prevented me from introducting end to end tests usings cypress.
-Mainly, I had trouble trying to mock out a package used for routing called "routify".
+The repo utilises Svelte testing library and jest to test unit test the components and uses Playwright for end-to-end testing, Playwright is coupled with a [mock-server](https://mock-server.com/).

-Testing the svelte application with the presence of routify proved particularly difficult.
-In future I would love to move this application over to svelte kit and solve my routing issues there.

-In addition to this, you may notice svelte ticks present accross some of the tests, as reactive statements happen asynchronously we need to use tick to wait for the DOM to completely finish updating.
+You may notice svelte ticks present across some of the tests, as reactive statements happen asynchronously we need to use tick to wait for the DOM to completely finish updating.

 ## Site Images

 The site pulls optimized images from Imgix service.
 To add a file to Imgix you must add the properly named file to the connected Imgix "source" in google cloud storage.

-To upload images to products and categories see this [service](https://github.com/jaskaransarkaria/enki-upload-photos)
+To upload images to products and categories, via a ui see this [service](https://github.com/jaskaransarkaria/enki-upload-photos)

 ## CI/ CD

 Travis CI handles the deployment pipeline deploying when a commit on master is tagged with the an incremented semver eg. v01.02.03

+Once the deployment is initialised the container runs a pre-deployment hook to generate an upto date sitemap using `npm run sitemap-generator`.
+This also runs on a cron once a week early Wednesday morning.

+The app is deployed to a slim apline node container and with a node adapter to serve svelte-kit.
+It's hosted in our kubernetes cluster and has 3 replicas.

 ### Todos:

 - [ ] add security headers too (webpagetest.org)

-- [ ] use prod stripe api key
-- [ ] promotions and offers hmmm

 - [ ] follow lighthouse tips to increase accessibility/ performance
 - [ ] tweak max-age of cached resources